Most mouse research doesn't translate to humans - why do we think rapamycin is different?

 Possibly it is because they were very sick to begin with.

 First of all, most of the mouse models of diseases are very specifically genetically modified mice that are changed in a way that “estimates” a disease or disease process.
 A great example of this are the Alzheimer mouse models.
-If the estimate is wrong, then the treatment won’t work in humans.
-Most of the mouse models are not very good models for the diseases they are trying to mimic.
-See more here as an example of this problem: The trouble with mice as behavioral models for Alzheimer's - STAT
+If the “estimate” of the genetic changes made to look like a disease is wrong, then the treatment won’t work in humans.

 In biology of aging research the situation is vastly different; nobody is creating a special mouse model of aging.
 These are regular (within a range of specified sources) mice, doing regular aging.
 So - the “aging model” has to be accurate, because people aren’t genetically modifying the mice to seem to be aging.
-And, we we know that aging in mice looks a lot like aging in dogs and aging in humans.
+And, we know that aging in mice looks a lot like aging in dogs and aging in humans.

 See Richard Miller’s (of the NIA ITP Program) response to this very question in an interview by a Lifespan IO person: